MCP endpoint

 Resources And Prompts

-The server exposes read-only MCP resources for the developer guide, OpenAPI reference, safe-write workflow, and HR data-handling policy.
-It also exposes prompts for planning safe read-only lookups and reviewing prepared writes before commit.
-These resources and prompts contain public guidance only; tenant data is available through scoped tools, not static resources.
+The server exposes read-only MCP resources for the developer guide, OpenAPI reference and HR data-handling policy, plus prompts for planning safe read-only lookups.
+The safe-write resource and write-review prompt are registered only when write mode is enabled.
+Resources and prompts contain public guidance only; tenant data is available through scoped tools, not static resources.

 Writes use a two-step flow: